manuelp0116/AI-Tutor-sdev220-/Readme.md

 # BrainSpark AI-Tutor

-## to run it run ptyhon gui.py, add your own openai API key to AI.py, and when the gui opens it gets stuck on the quiz screen, click between chat and quiz a couple time to go to chat.
+## to run the app, type python gui.py into your integrated development environment (IDE).
+Next, add your own openai API key to AI.py Note: if the gui opens it gets stuck on the quiz screen, click between chat and quiz a couple time to go to chat.

 # how to use the app
+### First, navigate to the ai.py file and copy/paste your own OpenAI API key in there.
+Note: it is important to have Python installed on either your local machine or cloud IDE.
-### first go to AI and add your own openAI api key, run in the terminal on python 3.10.9 when app open click between stedent, chat and quiz mode to access the chat window, small fix we weren't able to fix, and in quiz ask question to the ai related to the subject, AI prompt make it really picky about what it takes as valid imput
+For reference, the version this app was developed with was Python 3.10.9.
+Nonetheless, when the app opens, click between student, chat and quiz mode to access the chat window, small fix we weren't able to fix, and in quiz ask question to the ai related to the subject, the AI prompt we used makes it really picky about what it takes as valid input

 ## Description
-This app powered by openAI Api was made with the intend to help students with their learning, this app has two main modes, chat, and quiz or test me; chat will allow the user to chat with an AI made and trained specifically to help answering and expanding on school related topic, the user will be able to get a more personaliazed chat selecting the grade, and subject from the dropdowns, this will make the AI an expert on the topic.
-The quiz function will let the user get a quiz made in the spot from the selection of grade, subject and the topic t hat the student wants to study for.
+This app powered by OpenAI API was made with the intend to help students with their learning, this app has two main modes, chat, and quiz or test me; chat will allow the user to chat with an AI made and trained specifically to help answering and expanding on school related topic, the user will be able to get a more personalized chat selecting the grade, and subject from the dropdowns, this will make the AI an expert on the topic.
+The quiz function will let the user get a quiz made in the spot from the selection of grade, subject and the topic that the student wants to study for.

    # AI
-   we are using openAI API for our project, this way we can se the capabilities of chatgpt3.5 turbo to answer all the questions the user has, and  thanks to this we are able to create a json file output to create personalized AI generated quizzes.
+   we are using openAI API for our project, this way we can see the capabilities of chatgpt3.5 turbo to answer all the questions the user has, and  thanks to this we are able to create a json file output to create personalized AI generated quizzes.

    ## `retryConnection` Decorator